lshift/diffa/index.md

 # Diffa

-Diffa is a [open source][license] real time tool that automatically establishes the differences between two arbitrary components.
-A component can be any application in your infrastructure, irrespective of whether it's an in-house system or third party software.
+Diffa is an [open source][license] data analysis tool that automatically establishes data differences between two or more real-time systems.

-It is brings an overview of all disparities that often occur in a heterogeneous IT landscape.
-It frees you from having to implement a cross system comparison.
-Diffa comes with an intuitive user interface designed to give operations staff a clean yet up to the second view of where potential errors are occurring.
+Diffa will help you compare local or distributed systems for data consistency, without having to stop them running or implement manual cross-system comparisons.
+The interface provides you with simple visual summary of any consistency breaks and tools to investigate the issues.

-Diffa is intended to assist with first line fault recognition.
-It provides an investigator with timely information that can be used in conjunction with other enterprise diagnosis tools to quickly troubleshoot faults.
+Diffa is the ideal tool to use to investigate where or when inconsistencies are occuring, or simply to provide confidence that your systems are running in perfect sync.
+It can be used operationally as an early warning system, in deployment for release verification, or in development with other enterprise diagnosis tools to help troubleshoot faults.

 ### Features

-* Real time alerting when two systems conflict
+* Real time alerting when two systems differ
-* Heat map based [UI][diff] that supports continuous differencing of a number of paired applications
+* Compose representative workflows by [pairing][pair] systems into [groups][group]
-* Ability to drill down into the detail of a conflict in order to repair it
+* Heat map based [UI][diff] that supports continuous differencing of a number of paired systems
-* Categorize [pairs][pair] into meaningful workflow [groups][group]
+* Ability to drill down into the detail of a difference in order to repair it
-* Only warns you of a potential conflict after a configurable window of time
+* Configure your acceptable difference resolution periods

 ### See It In Action

 <embed src="http://player.vimeo.com/video/4886705?title=0&amp;byline=0&amp;portrait=0" width="400" height="230" frameborder="0"></embed>

-If you'd like to test drive Diffa yourself, you can run the the [demo app][demo] that comes packaged with Diffa.
+To test drive Diffa yourself, run the [demo app][demo] that comes packaged with Diffa.

 ### How Diffa Can Help You

-If you're wondering how Diffa can help you in your specific role, check out the list of [use cases][uc].
+Some examples of how Diffa can help you are detailed in the [use cases][uc].

-### How Does It Work
+### How Diffa Works

 Check out the [architectural overview][how_it_works].

-### Integrate Diffa Into Your App
+### How To Integrate Diffa Into Your App

-Check out the [integration guide][integration] to find out how to get Diffa speaking your application.
+Check out the [integration guide][integration] to find out how to get Diffa speaking with your application.